 1 – Post Very Frequently Or Post Very High Quality

 Successful marketers agree that the posting frequency greatly affects their social media presence.
 Keep in mind that for you to be able to make it big in the social media world, you have to keep your audience engaged.
-And the more frequent you post on your accounts, the higher the engagement will be.
+And the more frequently you post a piece of content on your accounts, the higher the engagement will be and the more search traffic you will receive.
 Why?
-Well, because if your audience don’t see your brand that often, they will lose interest and eventually look for another brand to follow.
+Well, because if your target audience doesn’t see your brand that often posting relevant content, they will lose interest and eventually look for another brand to follow.

 Do you know PewDiePie?
 He is the most popular YouTube poster ever, and he did it by posting a video of himself almost every day for years.
 His posts were not of the highest quality, but he sold his channel with his personality alone.
 It was good enough to earn him millions in affiliate revenue.

-If you cannot produce frequent posts that are engaging, then opt for posting very high quality posts infrequently.
+If you cannot produce frequent posts that are engaging, then opt for posting very high quality content infrequently.
 Another YouTube success is Lemmino.
-The channel owner, David Wångstedt, may take over a month to produce a video, but they are of such uniquely high quality that he receives hundreds of thousands of views on his publishing day.
+The channel owner, David Wångstedt, may take over a month to produce a video, but they are of such uniquely great content that he receives hundreds of thousands of views on his publishing day.
 His first full documentary post called “Simulated Reality” took him three months to produce and was praised across the board.

 2 – Social Media Still Relies Rather Heavily On Keywords

-There is no limit to how many keywords you add, but try to imagine the types of words people may type into the search engines in order to find your posts.
+There is no limit to how many keywords you add, but avoid keyword stuffing too.
+Try to imagine the types of words searchers may type into the search engines in order to find your posts.
+These are usually long-tail keywords with high search volumes.
 For example, young men looking for articles on dating may not always type in, “Top ten ways to hit on hotties.”
-They may type in words such as, “Pick up lines”, “Dating advice” and “How to get a date.”
+They may type in search queries such as, “Pick up lines”, “Dating advice” and “How to get a date.”
 Social media channels are search engines too, so it is wise to treat them as such.

 3 – Sexy, Educational, Funny Or Insider Information

-Play around with social media posts and you will notice the following facts: sexy content gets views, educational content has a high level of engagement, funny posts get views and traffic, and insider information gets shares.
-Maybe use memes with puns about your niche or products, or post short videos with clever and witty comments that relate to your line of business.
+Play around with brands’, influencers’ and blogger’s social media posts and you will notice the following facts: sexy content gets views, educational content has a high level of engagement, funny posts get views and traffic, and insider information gets shared.
+Maybe use memes with puns about your niche or products, or create informative infographics, or post short videos with clever and witty comments that relate to your line of business.

 4 – Images Still Act As One Of Your Strongest SEO Techniques

 Social media posts without images are destined to be less successful than posts with images.
-The fact is that images draw people’s attention.
-Just be careful to ensure that your image directly relates to the text on your social media post, especially if you are looking for people to visit your website and convert (buy/subscribe).
-Some people may click your link based on the image without ever looking at the text you added to your social media post.
-Be aware of this if you are trying to draw people into your website to sell to them.
+The fact is that images draw people’s attention, especially for e-commerce businesses.
+Just be careful to ensure that your image directly relates to the text on your social media post, especially if you are looking for people to visit your website, boost your click-through rate (CTR) and convert (buy/subscribe).
+You may grow your organic traffic if some people click your link based on the image without ever looking at the text you added to your social media post.
+Be aware of this if you are trying to draw people into your website (homepage or landing page) to sell to them.
 You don’t want to set up expectations that are inconsistent with your landing page.
 This will dramatically increase your page bounce rates.

 5 – Push Your Brand Principles When Linking Back To Your Website

-Don’t forget that your social media profiles and your posts may appear next to your web pages on the Google search engine results.
+Don’t forget that your social media profiles and your posts may appear next to your web pages on the Google organic search engine results pages (SERPs).
 That is why you should push your brand principles on your social media posts as well as on your website.
-Google will take account of the cross-linked information and rank you higher up the Google search engine results.
+Google will take account of the cross-linked information and give you a higher pagerank up the Google search engine results.
 You can also rank higher on Google-powered social media networks when people search for things that relate to your brand principles.

 6 – Stay Up To Date With Current Social Media And Google SEO Rules

-It pays to stay up to date with current SEO rules for both Google and social media.
-There was a time when spamming popular keywords gave you a boost on social media, but such methods are far less effective these days.
-These days, the amount of likes and shares your posts receive seems to affect your social media ranking than anything else.
+So you see, it pays to stay up to date with current SEO rules for both Google and social media.
+There was a time when spammy popular keywords gave you a boost on social media, but such methods are far less effective these days.
+These days, the amount of likes and shares your posts receive seems to affect your social media ranking more than anything else.
 Will all that change tomorrow?
 Keep your finger on the pulse to find out.

 7 – Learn How To Speak Spider

-Apply the same SEO techniques you use with your website with your social media posts.
-For example, it is a good idea to interlink your web pages and your separate websites.
-It is also a good idea to interlink your social media posts, especially cross-platform from places such as Facebook to Twitter, Google+ to YouTube and so forth.
+If you’re familiar with technical SEO techniques and crawlers, then apply the same SEO techniques you use with your website with your social media posts.
+For example, in your link building strategy, it is a good idea to build links or interlink your web pages and your separate websites.
+It is also a good idea to do internal linking with your social media posts, especially cross-platform from places such as Facebook to Twitter, Instagram to YouTube and so forth.
 If you aren’t sure which platforms to link or which are best to promote, you can learn more about which social media platforms are best for your business.

 It is a good idea to add a keyword to the name and alt text of your images on your website, and you can do a very similar thing with social media.
 Add a relevant keyword to your image title when you upload, especially if you want to see your image appear on the Google Images search engine.
 Don’t forget FISHIES: